MallikaKasi/IS601-Fall2024-Homework3/readme.md

-#  Week3 Advanced Calculator that does below functions
+#  Week3 Advanced Calculator

-## Notes on Advanced Calculator
-The advanced calculator in part 3 contains static methods on the Calculator, instance methods on the Calculation, and class methods on the Calculations class.
-In addition, it has more advanced testing that uses parameterized test data and a fixture to make it easy to setup each test with consistent data.
-There are also modifciations to the .pylintrc file to control pylint's code analysis and I disable pylint errors in the calculator/calculation.py file by putting this code at the top of the file, which you can also use inside a specific function to disable a pylint check for a specific file.
-You sometimes need to disable pylint when you know you are doing the correct thing, but that for some reason pylint doesn't understand.
-It's better to disable it at the function or file level than the global level because you never know when you really do want it to tell you the style error.

-**This Calculator does the below functions**:
+**This advanced Calculator does the below functions**:
 1. Add, Subtract, Multiply, and Divide
 2. Throw exception for divide by zero and test that the exception is thrown
-3. Use at least one class, at least one static method, at least one class method.
-4. It needs to  store a history of calculations, so that you can retrieve the last calculation, add a calculation,
+3. This will store history of calculations, so that we can retrieve the last calculation, add a calculation,
-5. It needs to have 100% test coverage, pass pylint, and you need to do your best to not repeat any lines of code.
-6. You should use type hints for input parameter types and return types.
+4. This code has 100% test coverage, passing pylint and 100% pytest coverage.
-7. Implement a pytest fixture to test the
+5. Implemented a pytest fixture to test

+**set up:**
+Python Virtual Environments: Essential for managing project-specific dependencies.
+Pytest: A powerful framework for writing and running Python tests.
+Pylint: A tool for analyzing your Python code for errors and enforcing a coding standard.
+Coverage: A tool for measuring the coverage of your unit tests.

+Main Principes followed:
+1) Follow DRY Principle (Don't Repeat Yourself)
+2) Separation of Concerns -- Separate each part that the program needs to do, so it is organized and the functionals only have to do ONE thing.

 ### Test Results
 (venv) mallikakasi@HOME:~/NJIT-FALL-2024/IS601-Projects/Week3/Week3_Project$ pytest